• Skip to main content

 1. Restart the Computer

-Starting with a simple fix, simply Restart your computer and see if this helps in fixing the issue.
+Starting with a simple fix, simply Restart the computer and see if this helps in fixing the issue.

-This simple fix can help, if the problem on your device is due to device drivers failing to load or partially loading on your computer.
+This simple fix can help, if the problem is due to device drivers failing to load or partially loading on your computer.

 2. Enable Device Using Device Manager